patrickvando/interpreter/README.md

 For further details on what features have (and have not) been implemented in the interpreter, see the *Current State* section.
 For details on the language specifications of the ".simple" language, see the ".simple" section.

-# Current State
+## Current State

+Right now, the interpreter consists of a three stage process (each with a corresponding directory in the project): the lexical analysis stage (Lexer), the semantic analysis stage (Parser) and the interpreter stage (Interpreter).

+The lexical analysis

-# ".simple" Language Specifications
+## ".simple" Language Specifications